-Power to attendance of prisoners.
+Power to require attendance of prisoners.

-- (a) that a person confined or detained in a prison should be brought before the Court for answering to a charge of an offence, or for the purpose of any proceedings against him; or - (b) that it is necessary for the ends of justice to examine such person as a witness, the Court may make an order requiring the officer in charge of the prison to produce such person before the Court answering to the charge or for the purpose of such proceeding or for giving evidence.
+- (a) that a person confined or detained in a prison should be brought before the Court for answering to a charge of an offence, or for the purpose of any proceedings against him; or - (b) that it is necessary for the ends of justice to examine such person as a witness.

-CrPC here read, "for the purpose of such proceeding or, as the case may be"
+CrPC here read. "for the purpose of such proceeding or, as the case may be"